rezaqorbani/absorbing-markov-chains/README.md

 # AbsorbingMarkovChains
-A python program that calculates the stable state matrix of an absorbing markov chain
+A python program that calculates the stable state matrix (vector) of an absorbing markov chain.
+Tkinter is used for GUI and input is validated using regex.